JuliaAI/MLJ.jl/docs/src/machines.md

 [Getting Started](index.md).

-The fields of a `Machine` instance (which should not generally be accessed byt the user) are:
+The fields of a `Machine` instance (which should not generally be accessed by the user) are:

 - `model` - the struct containing the hyperparameters to be used in calls to `fit!`